-A secretly healthy Peanut Butter Cookie Dough Dip made gluten free and vegan-possible for a dip that’s perfect for fruit (or just straight off the spoon).
+A secretly healthy Peanut Butter Cookie Dough Dip made gluten-free and perfect for fruit (or just straight off the spoon).

 This post was sponsored by Peanut Butter and Co.
 I used their Smooth Operator Peanut Butter for this recipe.